gitbls/pistrong/README.md

     * **NOTE:** If you ever re-create the CA using deleteca/createca you'll need to recreate the secondary Cert/Key and validate the connection details the secondary .conf file in /etc/swanctl/conf.d/

 * Email and web server configuration is beyond the scope of this document.
-There are lots of guides on the internet for this, such as https://raspberrytips.com/mail-server-raspberry-pi/, but also see the section on Local Mail below.
+There are lots of guides on the internet for this, such as https://raspberrytips.com/mail-server-raspberry-pi/, but also see the section on Sending Mail below.

 * If you have issues with trying the VPN on your local network, you should consider installing a local LAN DNS server rather than depending on your router or other less deterministic naming systems.

-    [ndm](https://github.com/gitbls/ndm) provides a simple DNS and DHCP server manager using the Bind9 DNS server and ISC DHCP Server.
-Of course, you can use any name server you'd prefer.
+    [ndm](https://github.com/gitbls/ndm) provides a simple DNS and DHCP server manager using the Bind9 DNS server and ISC DHCP Server, or alternatively dnsmasq.
+Of course, if you opt to not use ndm you can use any name server you'd prefer.

     I've found that having my local LAN domain name be the same as my external domain name (static or dynamic) makes VPN testing and usage on the LAN SO much easier, since the client device can refer to the sam VPN DNS name regardless of whether it's on the internal LAN or on the Internet.